Scroll to content

 Design and Technology:

-All classes are expected to complete a minimum of 3 specific ‘design and make’ activities throughout the year as a minimum.
+All classes are expected to complete a minimum of 3 specific ‘design and make’ activities throughout the year.

 Autumn